 The Global Field Studies Practicum Course in Conflict Resolution incorporates a fieldimmersion component as part of this practicum course.
-It is developed around principles of multidisciplinary conflict analysis, management, and resolution which promote scholarship engagement in communities through research, education, and practice.
+It is developed around principles of multidisciplinary conflict analysis, management, and resolution scholarship promote which of engagement in communities through research, education, and practice.
 This course provides a solid knowledge base by the application of conflict resolution concepts through experiential learning that lead to professional development.
 The field experience enhances students' cross-cultural skills, appreciation and understanding of diversity and global issues.
 During the course students are exposed to a diverse community of researchers, practitioners, policy makers, who share with students their experience and career journeys.
 The course provides for the enhancement of students' career development plans and requires the completion of all required practicum forms and paperwork.
 For their final project students are expected to work with a partner organization developing research, training, or consultancy projects where students apply theoretical concepts within a practical framework.

-MACS 6626 - Conflict Resolution for the School and School System resolution models to conflict situations, using negotiation, mediation, and facilitation processes, developing a conflict resolution culture throughout the system, providing training for parents, teachers, students, and school board.
+MACS 6626 - Conflict Resolution for the School and School System

+This course is designed for anyone in a position to influence school policy, practice, and decision-making, from within or as a consultant.
+The course takes a systems approach to resolving conflicts within the school and school system, applying conflict analysis and conflict resolution models to conflict situations, using negotiation, mediation, and facilitation processes, developing a conflict resolution culture throughout the system, providing training for parents, teachers, students, and school board.
 The course also examines methods to manage conflict, including using conflict resolution practices in crisis situations, and mediating and negotiating with parents, teachers, administrators, and students.
 The course uses a case study method.
 Offered occasionally.